Vivek-04022001/documentation/docs/deployment/caching/etags.md

 ## Additional tokens

-It is possible to provide additional tokens by registering an `IETagValue` adapter.
+It's possible to provide additional tokens by registering an `IETagValue` adapter.

 This should be a named adapter on the published object (typically a view, file resource, or Zope page template object) and request, with a unique name.